WindOfNature/Nested-Learning/README.md

 ## Disclaimer
-This codebase was generated with assistance from OpenAI Codex (GPT-5.2-Codex-Max) and may contain inaccuracies relative to the paper.
-Issues and PRs are welcome.
+This codebase was generated with assistance from OpenAI Codex (GPT-5.2-Codex-Max) and may contain inaccuracies/imcomplete relative to the paper.
+Issues and PRs are greatly welcome to improve this framework further 😁.

 ---